creativecreatorormaybenot/clock/README.md

   + Ball should bounce onto say the analog clock and push it down a bit (analog clock would bounce up again afterwards using elastic out), which would nicely show the gooeyness of the background.

-  + Maybe draw radial gradient about the ball's location on the background.
+  + Maybe draw radial gradient about the ball's location in the background.

+  + This should ideally be relaxing -> not fast.

 * Watch "Design and Build Clock Displays with Flutter" from Flutter Interact again.